danielbush/RubyCron/README.md

 * ```CronJob```
   * represents the standard cron parameters and some sort of payload or job to run

+See Cron.rb and CronJob.rb in lib/* for current documentation.

 # Status

 Pretty early days.